tktracker/IntuneDocs/intune/fundamentals/quickstart-create-user.md

 In this quickstart, you created a user and assigned an Intune license to that user.
 For more information about adding users to Intune, see [Add users and grant administrative permission to Intune](users-add.md).

-To continue this series of Intune quickstarts, continue to the next quickstart:
+To continue this series of Intune quickstarts, go to the next quickstart:

 > [!div class="nextstepaction"]
 > [Quickstart: Create a group to manage users](../quickstart-create-group.md)